-Fly is passionate about dramaturgy-driven season selection, community outreach, audience engagement and discussion, and educational program development.
+Fly is passionate about dramaturgy-driven season selection, community outreach, audience engagement and discussion, and educational program and curriculum development, both in academic and arts-based institutions.

 Fly studied Affective Devising and the Moment Work devising technique developed by Tectonic Theatre Project with Professor Greg Pierotti at The University of Arizona.